keszocze/tinyqv-fibRNG-peripheral/README.md

 ## What it does: Generating (Pseudo-)Random Numbers

-*FibRNG* is a reconfigurable (Pseudo) Random Number Generator (RNG) that generates random bits by via a Fibonacci Linear-Feebdack Shift Registers (LFSR) (see [Wikipedia](https://en.wikipedia.org/wiki/Linear-feedback_shift_register) for a detailed description).
+*FibRNG* is a reconfigurable (Pseudo) Random Number Generator (RNG) that generates random bits by via a Fibonacci Linear-Feedback Shift Registers (LFSR) (see [Wikipedia](https://en.wikipedia.org/wiki/Linear-feedback_shift_register) for a detailed description).
 For this, it stores two bit-vectors.
 The first one ($r$) stores the random bit string and the other one ($t$) stores the *taps*, i.e., the bit indices in $r$ that are using to compute the next bit.
 In each step, this new random bit $b$ is determined by computing

 $$b=\bigoplus\limits_{i=1}^{n} r_i \wedge t_i.$$

 The vector $r$ is then updated by shifting in the new bit $b$ from the left, dropping the last bit to the right.

 **Note:** The description of this document follows [Wikipedia](https://en.wikipedia.org/wiki/Linear-feedback_shift_register).
-This means that the indicies into the bit-vector start with $1$ and increase from left to right, instead of starting from $0$ and increase to the left.
+This means that the indices into the bit-vector start with $1$ and increase from left to right, instead of starting from $0$ and increase to the left.

 ### Example
-Figure 1 shows an Fibonaccy LFSR made from $16$ bits that uses the taps $1, 11, 13,14$ and $16$.
+Figure 1 shows a Fibonacci LFSR made from $16$ bits that uses the taps $1, 11, 13,14$ and $16$.
 The bit-vector $t=\langle 10000000 00101101\rangle$ is only shown implicitly as the numbers  above the bit-vector $r$.

 ![A $16$-bit Fibonacci LFSR using the taps $1, 11, 13,14$ and $16$.
 (Taken from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:LFSR-F16.svg), Author: KCAuXy4p)](docs/LFSR-F16.svg)

 The current vector $r$ is given by $r=\langle 10101100\, 11100001 \rangle$.
 The next bit is computed as $$b=r_1 \oplus r_{11} \oplus r_{13} \oplus r_{14} \oplus r_{16} = 1 \oplus 1 \oplus 0 \oplus 0 \oplus 1 = 0$$
 and $r$ is then updated to

 $$r=\langle 01010110\, 01110000 \rangle.$$